williamdemeo/Math317-Spring2016/homework/README.md

 tests, and ultimately to do well in the course!*

-Homework will be assigned roughly once per week and will typically be due on Friday **at the beginning of class.**
+Homework will be assigned roughly once per week and will typically be due on Friday at the beginning of class.
 The last homework assignment will be due during the last week of the semester, also known as "dead week."

-(For solutions to homework problems, please visit the resources tab of our Piazza page.)
+Solutions to most homework exercises will be made available soon after the due date.
+Check the "Resources" section of our Piazza page

 ### Submission instructions

-You must submit a *hard copy* of your homework at the beginning of class on the due.
-Except under extenuating circumstances, electronic documents (e.g., email attachments) are not accepted.

-Homework submitted at the end of class on the due date will be penalized 10%. **Homework submitted after then end of class on the due date will not be accepted or graded.**
+You must submit a *hard copy* of your homework at the **beginning** of class on the due date.
+Homework submitted at the **end** of class on the due date will be subject to a **10% penalty**.
+Homework submitted after then end of class on the due date will not be accepted or graded.

+You must turn in a hard copy of your work.
+Except under extenuating circumstances,
+**electronic homework submissions are not acceptable.**
+Do not submit homework via email.

 ### Grading